adyen-examples/build-your-own-payments-integration-adyen/README.md

 ## Module 0: Building a simple checkout page.

-**Briefing:**
+### Briefing:
 You're working as a full-stack developer for an E-commerce website that sells socks in the Netherlands.
-In fact, they sell the best socks at 10.99$ each.
+In fact, they sell the best socks at 10.99$ each and you're extremely excited for Project #SOCKS.
-It's your job to accept credit card payments, iDeal and klarna payments.
-Project #SOCKS.
+It's your job to do the integration with Adyen and accept credit card payments, iDeal and klarna payments.

-### Summary:

 In this module, we will build a functional checkout page that will allow us to collect the information we need to make a payment request to Adyen.

-We will be *intentionally* using an older version of the library and web components.
+We will be *intentionally* using an older version of the library and web components and work towards upgrading later on in the modules.

 * The Java V18 library (see `build.gradle`).
 * The adyen-web version 5.23.1 (see `layout.html`).

-### Guidelines

 1. Prepare your backend to receive the `CreateCheckoutSessionRequest` and return the `CreateCheckoutSessionResponse`.
     * In `CheckoutResource.java`, build a valid sessions request based on the information you have collected from the client-side.